Guide

 Native integer types

-These types are only supported in "native"
+These types are only supported in "native" size mode.
+Their native Python

-types are all int
+types are all int.

-Type annotation | Equivalent C type |
+| Type annotation | Equivalent C type |

 SignedChar |